Nanjing Massacre Memorial Day

-The National Memorial Day for the Victims of the Nanjing Massacre is a national memorial day observed in China on 13 December annually in honor of the Chinese victims of the Second Sino-Japanese War.
+The National Memorial Day for the Victims of the Nanjing Massacre is a national memorial day observed in China on 13 December annually in honor of the Chinese victims of the Nanjing Massacre and the Second Sino-Japanese War.
 The observance draws attention to Japanese war crimes during this period.
 It was established in 2014 by the Standing Committee of the 12th National People's Congress.

 Although the memorial day is named after the Nanjing Massacre, its honorees are not limited to victims of that massacre.
 Instead the day is to commemorate all who were killed during the era of the Second Sino-Japanese War, including victims of the Nanjing Massacre, victims of chemical weapons, victims of biological warfare, victims of forced labor, comfort women, victims of the Three Alls policy, and victims of indiscriminate bombing.

 Background

 During the Nanjing Massacre, Japanese soldiers forced Chinese civilians into pits to be buried alive.

 Starting on 13 December 1937, soldiers in the Imperial Japanese Army carried out the Nanjing Massacre in Nanjing, the capital of the Republic of China.
 The massacre lasted into January 1938 and killed numerous people (hundreds to hundreds of thousands according to Japanese publications, or over 300,000 according to most Chinese historians).
 (Note: See Death toll of the Nanjing Massacre for discussion.)
 This constituted a crime under international law, for which the perpetrators were tried in the International Military Tribunal for the Far East and the Nanjing War Crimes Tribunal after World War II.

 In the 1990s, overseas Chinese such as Lin Boyao, Lin Tongchun, Chen Xianzhong, Shao Ziping and others suggested that Chinese leaders participate in the annual Nanjing local public ceremonies.
 A group of experts and scholars from the Second Historical Archives of China, Jiangsu Academy of Social Sciences, Nanjing University, and Nanjing Normal University also proposed to raise the level of commemorative activities to show respect for the lives of the victims and responsibility for history.
-Writer Haixiao, former chairman of the Jiangsu Provincial Writers' Association, suggested that December 13 be designated as the "Nanjing People's Day of Mourning for Compatriots in Distress and Not Forgetting National Enmity and Family Hatred".
+Writer Haixiao, former chairman of the Jiangsu Provincial Writers' Association, suggested that 13 December be designated as the "Nanjing People's Day of Mourning for Compatriots in Distress and Not Forgetting National Enmity and Family Hatred".
 Beginning in 1996, each year on 13 December, the Nanjing air defense office would test air raid sirens throughout the city, to remind people not to forget China's national humiliation and to strengthen Nanjing residents' feeling towards national defense and their awareness of air defense.